 Tesla’s Plans for Unsupervised Autonomous Driving

-Tesla CEO Elon Musk has said that the company plans to have fully autonomous vehicles running without human drivers as early as next year, with robotaxis being available in 2026.
+Tesla CEO Elon Musk has said that the company plans to have fully autonomous vehicles running without human drivers as early as next year, with robotaxis available in 2026.

 The Tesla boss called his robotaxi vision the “glorious future.”
 Tesla also expects to make the FSD technology available on its popular Model 3 and Model Y vehicles in Texas and California next year.